murrowma/pybeam/README.md

 Jupyter notebook tutorials which introduce both sub-modules are provided here.
 The folder "default_tutorials" provides notebooks for the default sub-module, while "custom_tutorials" provides tutorials for the cutsom sub-module.

-# Custom Model Template
+# Custom models

 Folder "custom_model_template.zip" contains the custom model template files.
-See "Custom_Tutorial1_creating_a_custom_model" for directions on how to use these files.
+See "Custom_Tutorial1_creating_a_custom_model" for directions on how to use these files to create your own custom model.